 Sediments, the raw materials of sedimentary rock formation, are formed by several different processes.
-Clastic sediments are produced by the erosion and weathering of existing rock.
-Weathering chemically degrades most rock-forming minerals into dissolved ions, iron oxides, and clay.
+Clastic sediments are produced by the erosion and physical weathering of existing rock (these sediments are also called detrital).
+Weathering also chemically degrades most rock-forming minerals into dissolved ions, iron oxides, and clay.
 Quartz is not chemically degraded by weathering.
 Therefore, most clastic sediment is composed of quartz and or clay.
-The dissolved ions released by weathering are washed by rivers into the ocean where they may be precipitated as chemical sediment.
-The most abundant chemical sediment is calcium carbonate (calcite), which is produced by a variety of marine organisms such as algae and corals, as well as by inorganic precipitation.
-Once deposited, calcite sediments may be chemically recrystallized into dolomite mineral.
-Calcite and dolomite sediments are often grouped as carbonate sediments.
-Chemical sediment can also be produced by the evaporation of seawater, which leads to the crystallization of halite (rock salt) and gypsum.
+The dissolved ions released by weathering are washed by rivers into the ocean where they can be precipitated as chemical sediment.
+Marine organisms such as corals, mollusks, plankton, and algae precipitate calcium carbonate and silica minerals in their tissues and shells to form biogenic sediment.
+Calcium carbonate grains are also produced by inorganic precipitation.
+Once deposited, calcium carbonate sediments may be chemically recrystallized into calciummagnesium carbonate (dolomite) mineral.
+Calcium carbonate and dolomite sediments are often grouped as carbonate sediments.
+Chemical sediment is also be produced by the evaporation of seawater, which leads to the crystallization of halite (rock salt) and gypsum.
 Silica can be crystallized by tiny marine plankton (diatoms and radiolarians) or it can be precipitated as layers or nodules within other types of sediment.
-Carbonaceous sediment is formed from the partially decayed remains of plants and consists mostly of the element carbon.
+Carbonaceous sedimentary rock is formed from the partially decayed remains of plants and consists mostly of the element carbon.